-A problem which authors of papers often have is that of numbering figures or equations while the paper is being written.
-One finds that a new picture, or equation, must be inserted between two others; as a result, the numbering of all such diagrams after the newly-inserted one is not correct.
-Tracking down the numbers, and correcting them, is very time-consuming and painstaking.
+A problem which authors of papers often face is that of numbering figures, tables, sections, equations, and the like[†] while the paper is being written.
+One often finds that a new display must be inserted between two others; as a result, the numbering of all such displays after the newly-inserted one is not correct.
+Tracking down and correcting the erroneous numbers is very time-consuming and painstaking.
 More often than not, one will overlook a number; the result may be that the reader will become confused.